Isle of Wight Guru

 17. Isle of Wight Piers in Yarmouth, Ryde, Sandown and Totland Bay (mostly free)

 According to the National Piers Society the Isle of Wight has had 11 piers in its history.
 Nowadays, there are surviving piers in Yarmouth (originally built in the 1870s), Sandown (1870s), Ryde (1810s) and Totland Bay (1880).
-Totland Pier partially re-opened in 2021 with a new restaurant/café and is due to re-open fully in 2024 (see this blog post).
+Totland Pier has been rebuilt in the last few years.

 Yarmouth Pier is nice for a wander along and is used by anglers and for docking pleasure cruises during the summer.
 Sandown Pier previously housed a theatre but is now used as a bowling alley, adventure minigolf and soft play.
 Ryde Pierhead is the ferry port for Wightlink's catamaran, but it's a very nice summertime stroll and it is the oldest pier in the UK (and the second longest).

-There's also a long walkway to the lifeboat station in Bembridge which does a great impression of a pier, but isn't considered one for some reason.
+There's also a long walkway to the lifeboat station in Bembridge.
+It does a great impression of a pier, but isn't considered one for some reason.

 Legend has it that the idea for Yarmouth Pier came about when a local dentist said to one of his patients "let's have a peer in your mouth" (Ed: did Tim Vine write this page?).